straup/xmlresume-tools/README.md

 [XML Resume](http://xmlresume.sourceforge.net/) documents.
 They produce the stuff you see [over here](http://www.aaronstraupcope.com/resume/).

-I wrote myself a Makefile to hide all the boring details from myself and I run it like this:
+I wrote a Makefile to hide all the boring details and I run it like
+this:

 	make all RESUME=/path/to/resume-en.xml NAME=aaronstraupcope